saastechacademy/foundation/project-ideas/not-naked.md

 TODO:

 Prepare list of scenarios
-    start with basics, the obvious ones, e.g Customer places BOPIS order, Order is received/imported in HC.
+    Start with basics, the obvious ones, e.g Customer places BOPIS order, Order is received/imported in OMS.
         The Check if the facility assigned to the order is valid, The facility is configured to fulfill BOPIS order.
 Check if the orderItem has inventory reservation.
 Check if Order is listed in fulfillment application.
         Thinking points: What configurations of HC enable BOPIS feature in OMS?
 FACT CHECKING Con you control